clutteredmind/Odin/readme.md

 'insult [everyone | user mention]' - Hurl a devastating insult at someone.
 Really not very nice.
 (Please don't try to insult more than one person, I get confused after the first one.)<br />
 'brawl! [everyone | multiple user mentions]' - Starts a huge brawl with everyone mentioned.
 There can be only one survivor!<br />
 'hug [user mention]' - Sends a virtual hug, targeted with laser-like precision.<br />
 'hey bot [some question]?' - I have all the answers, just ask and I will guide you.
-(Don't forget the question mark.
-I will only answer properly-punctuated questions!)<br />
+Yes or no questions are easiest for me, and don't forget the question mark.
+I will only answer properly-punctuated questions!<br />